dmlc/xgboost/doc/gpu/index.rst

 Single Node Multi-GPU
 =====================
+.. note:: Single node multi-GPU training is deprecated.
+Please use distributed GPU training with one process per GPU.

 Multiple GPUs can be used with the ``gpu_hist`` tree method using the ``n_gpus`` parameter. which defaults to 1.
 If this is set to -1 all available GPUs will be used.
 If ``gpu_id`` is specified as non-zero, the selected gpu devices will be from ``gpu_id`` to ``gpu_id+n_gpus``, please note that ``gpu_id+n_gpus`` must be less than or equal to the number of available GPUs on your system.
 As with GPU vs. CPU, multi-GPU will not always be faster than a single GPU due to PCI bus bandwidth that can limit performance.

 .. note:: Enabling multi-GPU training